 “Exteriority Complex” a Walking Lecture for Folkestone is an Art School

 “Woodland Kitchen” for the Ash Project, Kent Downs AONB

 “BRAIN FOOD” Curated feast for Normal?
 Festival of the Brain, Quarterhouse UK

 “The Architecture of Anxiety”, group exhibition curated for Folkestone Fringe Push:Pull at Folkestone Triennial

 “It’s All Going to the Dogs” Performance collaboration with Alberta Jones, Strangelove Festival

-“Re:ACT”, community art event, curated as part of Lucky Bert, Red Door Studios, London
+“Re:ACT”, community art event, curated by Cherry Truluck and Alberta Jones, Red Door Studios, London

 Performance Designer and Art Director (2005-2019).
 Theatre + Live Art Design Collaborators included Steven Berkoff, Trevor Nunn, Max Barton, Xavier De Sousa, LAS Theatre, Jermyn Street Theatre (Tom Littler, Anthony Biggs), Snapdragon Productions and Opera UpClose.
 Immersive Events (art directing) included ‘The Lost Pagodas’ Brighton Royal Pavilion, for artist Geraldine Pilgrim, ‘The Scottish Play’ launch party for Manchester International Festival, ‘Streets of Spain’ at the Southbank Centre for Campo Viejo, Oxfam’s ‘The Circle’, Jameson Cult Film Club, Havana Club Immersive experiences, Paris Games Week for Playstation